evertonmj/codex/docs/analysis/FINAL_SUMMARY.md

 - ✅ Zero technical debt
 - ✅ All quality gates passed

-## 🙏 Acknowledgments

-All work completed by Claude Code with comprehensive testing, documentation, and build automation.

 ---

 **Project:** CodexDB - File-based Key-Value Database for Go